 Life Expectancy Drops While Heart Disease Rises

-The United States government just released some shocking news that for the first time in a decade, the overall U.S. death rate has gone up.
+The US government announced that for the first time in a decade, the overall U.S. death rate has gone up.
 Since 1993, this is the first time that life expectancy in the U.S. has dropped.

 Philip Morgan, a demographer at the University of North Carolina who didn’t participate in the analysis, stated, “There’s not a better indicator of well-being than life expectancy,” he says.
 “The fact that it’s leveling off in the U.S. is a striking finding.”

-However, there is hope that the data from 2015 was just an off year and that 2016 will bring the life expectancy back up.
-The two first quarters of 2016 have looked promising, but information from the last two quarters are needed to come to a complete conclusion, though.
+However, there is hope that the data from 2015 was just an off-year and that 2016 will bring the life expectancy back up.
+The first half of 2016 looked promising, but we need more information to form a complete conclusion.